vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

 ```
 <!-- #ENDIF -->

-TO interact with the app follow the instructions in [Interacting with the running app](#interacting-with-the-running-app).
+To interact with the app follow the instructions in [Interacting with the running app](#interacting-with-the-running-app).

 ## Tanzu Platform deployment